मुरूड-जंजिरा

 Archaeological Survey of India noticeboard at fort entrance

-The island fortress was under control of the Adil Shahi dynasty until the reign of Ibrahim II where the Janjira fort was lost to the Siddis.[5]
+The island fortress was under control of the Adil Shahi dynasty until the reign of Ibrahim II where the Janjira fort was lost to the Siddis.[4]
 Major historical figures from Murud-Janjira include men such as Sidi Hilal, Yahya Saleh and Sidi Yaqub.

-During the rule of Sultan Aurangzeb, Sidi Yaqut received a subsidy of 400,000 rupees.
+In the late 1600's, during the rule of the Mughal emperor Aurangzeb, Sidi Yaqut received a subsidy of 400,000 rupees.
 He also owned large ships which weighed 300–400 tons.
-According to records, these ships were unsuitable for fighting on the open sea against European warships, but their size allowed for transporting soldiers for amphibious operations.[6]
+According to records, these ships were unsuitable for fighting on the open sea against European warships, but their size allowed for transporting soldiers for amphibious operations.[5]

-Despite repeated attempts, the Portuguese, the British and the Marathas failed to subdue the Siddis, who were themselves allied with the Mughal Empire.
-For example, 10,000 soldiers from the Maratha Peshwa Moropant Trimbak Pingle were repulsed by the Janjira army in 1676.[7]
-The Marathas, led by Shivaji, attempted to scale the 12-meter-high (39 ft) granite walls but failed in their attempts.
+One example of such a failed attack was the account of the 10,000 soldiers who were sent by the Maratha Peshwa Moropant Trimbak Pingle, and who were roundly repulsed by the Janjira army in 1676.[6]
+During this Maratha assault, the Marathas, led by Shivaji, attempted to scale the 12-meter-high (39 ft) granite walls but failed in their attempts.
 Shivaji's son Sambhaji even attempted to tunnel his way into the fort and was very close to capturing the fort.
-His attempt was thwarted when a Mughal army attacked the Maratha capital city, forcing Sambhaji to withdraw his forces from the siege and return to the Maratha capital.[8]
+His attempt was thwarted when a Mughal army attacked the Maratha capital city, forcing Sambhaji to withdraw his forces from the siege and return to the Maratha capital.[7]
 He built another sea fort in 1676, known as Padmadurg or Kasa fort, to challenge Janjira.
-It is located northeast of Janjira.
+It is located northwest of Janjira.
 Padmadurg took 22 years to build and is constructed on 22 acres of land.

-The small pond inside Janjira fort
+Janjira ruins The small pond inside Janjira fort

 In the year 1736, the Siddis of Murud-Janjira set out in a battle with the forces of the Peshwa Baji Rao.
-On 19 April 1736, the Maratha warriors Nanaji Surve and Chimaji Appa attacked the gathering forces in the encampments of the Siddis near Rewas.[9]
+On 19 April 1736, the Maratha warriors Nanaji Surve and Chimaji Appa attacked the gathering forces in the encampments of the Siddis near Rewas.[8]
 When the confrontation ended, 1,500 Siddis, including their leader Siddi Sat, were killed.
-Peace was brokered in September 1736, but the Siddis were confined to only Janjira, Gowalkot, and Anjanwel, with their power greatly reduced.
-However, Janjira remained unconquered until it became part of Indian territory after independence from the British in 1947.
+Peace was brokered in September 1736, but the Siddis were confined to only Janjira, Gowalkot, and Anjanvel, with their power greatly reduced.
+However, Janjira remained unconquered until it became part of Indian territory after independence from the British in 1947.[9]

-^ Verma, Bharat (19 January 2010).
-Indian Defence Review, Volume 24 (illustrated ed.).
-Lancer Publishers, 2010. pp. 49, 156.
-ISBN 978-8170621720. ^ Boyce, Carole Elizabeth (2008).
+^ Boyce, Carole Elizabeth (2008).
 Encyclopedia of the African Diaspora: Origins, Experiences, and Culture [3 volumes]: Origins, Experiences, and Culture.
 ABC-CLIO. p.
 106. ISBN 978-1851097050. ^ Cambridge illustrated atlas, warfare: Renaissance to revolution, 1492–1792 by Jeremy Black. p.17 [1] ^ Hawley, John C. (25 June 2008).
 India in Africa, Africa in India: Indian Ocean Cosmopolitanisms.
 Indiana University Press. pp. 255–256.
 ISBN 978-0253003164. ^ Ahmed, Farooqui Salma (2011).
 A Comprehensive History of Medieval India: Twelfth to the Mid-Eighteenth Century.
 Pearson Education India. p.
 176. ISBN 978-8131732021. ^ Roy, Kaushik (30 March 2011).
 War, Culture and Society in Early Modern South Asia, 1740-1849 (Volume 3 Asian States and Empires ed.).
 Taylor & Francis. p.
 13. ISBN 9781136790874.
 Retrieved 15 January 2016. ^ Kyd Nairne, Alexander (1894).
 History of the Konkan (Reprint ed.).
 Asian Educational Services. p.
 71 of 131.
 ISBN 8120602757.
-Retrieved 29 October 2015. ^ India, Lonely Planet. ^ Advance Study in the History of Modern India (Volume-1: 1707-1803) By G.S.Chhabra
+Retrieved 29 October 2015. ^ India, Lonely Planet. ^ Advance Study in the History of Modern India (Volume-1: 1707-1803) By G.S.Chhabra ^ Soni, Mayank (16 May 2023).
+BBC Reel: A marvel of engineering on India's west coast (Video).
+BBC.

 Photographies by:

-Statistics: Position (field_position)
+Statistics: Position

-Statistics: Rank (field_order)
+Statistics: Rank

 Add new comment